 - TRICARE Extended Care Health Option services for family members

 - Eye exams for all plans except TRICARE Prime

 Your dental plan option will be the TRICARE Retiree Dental Program.

 While on active duty, you paid nothing out-of-pocket and your family's costs were minimal.
 As a retiree, you'll see an increase in costs.
 Depending on your TRICARE plan, your new costs may include:

 - TRICARE Prime network copayments

-- TRICARE Standard and Extra costs increase by five percent
+- TRICARE Standard and Extra costs increase by 5%

 - Catastrophic cap increases from $1,000 to $3,000 annually per family.
-Any amounts accrued towards the active duty family cap will apply to the retired famliy cap in the same fiscal year when the sponsor retires.
+In the fiscal year you retire, any amounts accrued on active duty apply to your retired family cap

-Medicare-eligible family members must have Medicare Part B coverage to remain eligible when you retire.
+Family members who are eligible for Medicare must have Medicare Part B coverage to stay eligible for TRICARE when you retire.

 Moving after you retire?